Leonard Maltin

 Leonard Michael Maltin (born December 18, 1950) is an American film critic, film historian, and author.
 He is known for his book of film capsule reviews, Leonard Maltin's Movie Guide, published from 1969 to 2014.
 Maltin was the film critic on Entertainment Tonight from 1982 to 2012.
-He currently teaches at the USC School of Cinematic Arts and hosts the weekly podcast Maltin on Movies.
+Since 1998, he has taught film as a professor at the USC School of Cinematic Arts.
+In 2014, he began the weekly podcast Maltin on Movies.
 He served two terms as President of the Los Angeles Film Critics Association, and votes for films to be selected for the National Film Registry.

 He has written books on animation and the history of film.
 He has also hosted numerous specials and provided commentary for several films.
 In 2021, he released his memoir, Starstruck: My Unlikely Road to Hollywood.
 He received the Robert Osborne Award from Turner Classic Movies in 2022.

 Early life and education

-Maltin was born in New York City, the son of singer Jacqueline (née Gould; 1923–2012) and Aaron Isaac Maltin (1915–2002), a lawyer and immigration judge, as part of a Jewish family, and raised in Teaneck, New Jersey.
+Maltin was born into a Jewish family in New York City, the son of Jacqueline (née Gould; 1923–2012) and Aaron Isaac Maltin (1915–2002).
+His mother was a singer and his father was a lawyer and immigration judge.
+He was raised in Teaneck, New Jersey.

+Maltin was inspired to become a film writer by John McCabe's biography Mr. Laurel and Mr. Hardy.
+"It changed my life", he said.
+He told the LA Times that he had checked the book out of the library repeatedly when he was a child.
+"It helped steer me on the path toward my lifelong love of film history", he said in an obituary of biographer McCabe in 2005.

 Maltin began his writing career at age 10, with a weekly magazine called The Bergen Bulletin.
 At 13, he started writing for the Pennsylvania-based 8mm Collector, with a column called Research Unlimited, where he answered film questions.
 He began writing a monthly column for a Canadian publication, Film Fan Monthly, edited by Daryl Davy, dedicated to films from the golden age of Hollywood.
 In May 1966, Davy asked 15-year-old Maltin if he would take over as editor and sold the publication to him for $175.
 At the time it had a circulation of 400 in 11 countries.
 He expanded the circulation to 2,000 and continued to publish it until 1974.
 In the December 1968 issue of Esquire magazine, he wrote an article listing his 75 best movies shown on television and the 25 worst.
 He also wrote for Classic Images.

 Martin created a film society at Teaneck High School and graduated in 1968, later earning a journalism degree at New York University.